 As our main energy producers, we can think of mitochondria as having a domino effect on the rest of our cellular operations.
-We should have between 1,000-2,000 mitochondria per cell making the energy we need.
-If we don’t have enough mitochondria or they don’t function well, it kicks off a chain reaction that leads to the whole cell lowering its capacity to function.
+We should have between 1,000-2,000 mitochondria per cell to make the energy we need.
+If we don’t have enough mitochondria or they don’t function well, it kicks off a chain reaction that leads to the whole cell, lowering its capacity to function.
 Eventually, this manifests in symptoms like fatigue, brain fog, digestive issues, and eventually, systemic illness.

 Mitochondrial dysfunction is becoming a term used more and more commonly in functional and integrative medicine.
 It’s less of a diagnosis on its own than a comorbidity that comes with issues like autoimmune disease, chronic infections like Lyme disease, and mycotoxin illness, for example.
 It’s exactly what it sounds like – the mitochondria become dysfunctional, resulting in a massive loss of energy and therefore a loss in healing ability, immunity, brain function, and so on.

 So what causes mitochondrial dysfunction?
 Unfortunately, a number of things:

 - Lack of exercise

 - Toxin accumulation (heavy metals, air pollutants, glyphosate, etc.)